 Start by filtering your users

-The first step in creating an enrolment rule is to go to the People view in your Admin area and create a search in the Filter panel which matches your desired rule.
+The first step in creating an enrolment rule is to go to the People view in your Admin area and use the various filtering options on that page to create the set of users you would like to have automatically enrolled.

-Example: If you wanted all staff to see a topic in their catalogue, you would filter by 'Type equals Staff'.
+Example: If you wanted to automatically enrol all staff in a topic, you would click on the All People filter and then filter by 'Type equals Staff'.

-Example: Let's say you had a custom field for location and you only wanted learners in, say, Sydney to see a certain pathway.
-So you would create a filter of 'Location contains Sydney'.
+Example: Let's say you had a custom field for Location and you only wanted learners in, say, Sydney to be automatically enrolled in a topic, then click on the All People filter and then filter 'Location equals Sydney'.

-After you run the search, you will see all existing people who match that search/rule.
-This is a good time to check that the users from the search are good representations of the users you want for this rule!
+After you run the filter, you will see all existing people who match that filter.
+This is a good time to check that the users from the filter are good representations of the users you want for this rule!

 Save your enrolment rule